LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 #### Permanent Magnet charakterisation

 Both sensors are suitable for precisely measuring and quantifying magnetic fields.
 To ensure the linearity of the sensors, compensation can be performed using a defined measurement setup.
-This concept has already been successfully realised with implemented \ref{example-sensors}, in particular *1D: Single Sensor* \ref{d-single-sensor}, and proven to be functional in earlier chapters.
+This concept has already been successfully implemented in chapter \ref{example-sensors}, in particular *1D: Single Sensor* \ref{d-single-sensor}, and proven to be functional in earlier chapters.

 The *MMC5603NJ* sensor has a limited measuring range, which means that it may not the best choise for this application parameters.
 However, this limitation also makes it possible to compare relative magnetic field strengths with each other.